anordhoff/dotfiles/linux/readme.md

 ## gnome

+At some point, look into [pop-os/shell](https://github.com/pop-os/shell) as a way to implement a tiling window manager in gnome.

 ### menu bar

-Install the `gnome-shell-extension-user-theme` package, enable the user-theme extension, and select the `mytheme` theme.
+Install the `gnome-shell-extension-user-theme` package, enable the `user-theme` extension, and select the `mytheme` theme.

 Useful references:
 - [Reddit thread that helped me get started](https://www.reddit.com/r/gnome/comments/1201ghg/top_bar_customization/)